A mom leaves an event full of lovely women, laughter and fun only to stumble through the door at home in tears.

 The truth is, I was invited to the event I spoke of earlier.
 My presence was welcomed.
 My words and thoughts would have been welcomed as well.
 No one said or did anything unkind or cold to me.
 Loneliness doesn’t always show up when it makes sense.
 Often times, the feelings are real, but they don’t make sense at all.

-Why do I still feeling lonely?
+Why do I still feel lonely?

 Usually it isn’t others who make me feel lonely.